 No Medical Exam

-As with TruStage’s other policies, no medical exam is required for term life insurance.
+As with TruStage’s other policies, there are no medical exams.

 Limited Benefit Amount